roytang/blog/content/post/2007/11/lorwyn-inaugurals.md

 He plays Disenchant on the Shapeshifter!
-(Opponent: "Ang squatter naman&#8221;)
+(Opponent: "Ang squatter naman")